 .
 In addition, there are other locations where system and module-specific activities are logged.

 Main Audit Log

 is available to site administrators from the Admin Console

-- Use the dropdown to select the kind of activity to view.
-See below for detailed descriptions of each dropdown value.
+- Use the dropdown to select the specific category of logged events to view.
+See below for detailed descriptions of each option.